Why Learn Mandarin Chinese language of all the choices?

 - (iii) Chinese Translator

-- (iv) Tour guide and employability in the Tourism industry
+- (iv) Tour guide & Jobs in Tourism industry

 - (vi) Content Writer in Mandarin

 - 5. Work in International Agencies & NGOs

 - 6. Importance of China in the world economy